Summer Gardening Tips

 Find the Gaps

 Now you have cleared some space, you can see where the gaps and opportunities for plants are in your garden.
 Think about how much time you have until your first frost.
-Light is not a limiting factor now, but it might slow a harvest the frosts come.
+Light is not a limiting factor now, but it might slow a harvest when the frosts come.
 Put your transplants into those spaces instead of seeds.
-Also, remember that that cute little zucchini plant will spread surprisingly quickly.
+Also, remember that your cute little zucchini plant will spread surprisingly quickly.
 This will be fine as long as you remove other spring annuals or broccoli, cauliflower, or similar plants at the end of their harvest.